cvxgrp/cvxball/README.md

 The optimal center minimizes the maximum distance to any of the points, and the optimal radius ensures all points are inside or on the boundary of the circle.

-## ☁️ Push to cloud.google.com

-We build an image on cloud.google.com